-While standard input-output models of research evaluation were not employed here (see Godin, 2007; Payumo et al., 2017), it is clear that lower levels of IRC are correlated with lower levels of research expenditure in higher education in Europe.
-This correlation is confirmed in most EU-13 countries, where research underfunding is a dominant feature.
+While standard input-output models of research evaluation were not employed here (see Godin 2007; Payumo et al. 2017), it is clear that lower levels of IRC - understood as the percentage of internationally co-authored publications - at the national level are positively correlated with lower levels of research expenditure in higher education systems in Europe.
+This correlation is confirmed in most

+EU-13 countries, where research underfunding is a dominant feature (leading some analysts to suggest a minimal investment threshold be imposed on all EU member states, as in Rodríguez-Navarro and Brito 2019, 14).
 However, the level of IRC in Europe is not generally correlated with national research output (defined as total number of articles 2009-2018) or number of research personnel (defined as researchers, full-time equivalent, higher education sector only, 2017).
 Plotting the percentage of internationally co-authored publications against system size in terms of publication numbers (Figure 1) and pool of academic researchers (Figure 2) reveals that correlations are negligible ($R^2 = 0.1$ and $R^2 = 0.06$, respectively).
 (In a regression model, R-squared values indicate the extent to which the variance of one variable explains the variance of a second; here, only 10% and 6% of the observed variation is explained by the model's inputs).
-In terms of publication output, the correlation is weak for top 100 nations $(R^2 = 0.21)$, aligning with Lancho-Barrantes et al. (2012, p.
-487).
-Bubble sizes in Figure 1 confirm that systems with low levels of IRC also have low field-weighted citation impact (FWCI) as defined by Scopus, as in the case of Croatia, Romania, and Poland (as well as EU-13 countries and China).
+In terms of publication output, the correlation is weak for top 100 nations ($R^2 = 0.21$), aligning with Lancho-Barrantes et al. (2012,

 Figure 1.
-Correlation between total national output 2009-2018 (articles only; log number) and percentage share of publications in international collaboration, averaged for 2009-2018 (articles only); 95% confidence interval in grey; bubble size reflects average FWCI for the period.
+Correlation between total national output 2009-2018 (articles only; log number) and percentage share of publications in international collaboration, averaged for 2009-2018 (articles only); 95% confidence interval in gray; bubble size reflects average FWCI for the period.

 Figure 2.
-Correlation between national research personnel in the higher education sector at 2017 (FTE; category of researchers; log number) and average percentage share of publications in international collaboration 2009-2018 (articles only); 95% confidence interval in grey; bubble size reflects average FWCI for the period.
+Correlation between national research personnel in the higher education sector at 2017 (FTE; category of researchers; log number) and average percentage share of publications in international collaboration 2009-2018 (articles only); 95% confidence interval in gray; bubble size reflects average FWCI for the period.